microcks/microcks.io/content/documentation/tutorials/first-graphql-mock.md

 }
 ```

 This is nice!
-However remember that one of GraphQL most powerful feature is to allow consumers to specify the data they actually need.
+However, remember that one of GraphQL's most powerful features is to allow consumers to specify the data they actually need.
 What if we only care about pets `id` and `color`?
 Let's try a new filtered query:

 ```shell
 echo '{ "query":